-To track the time, go to subtask detail and press the play icon on the left from subtask name.
+To track the time, go to the subtask detail and press the play icon on the left from the subtask name.
 The play button icon turns red.

 List of subtasks

-Subtask can have a checklist with the solvers.
+Subtask can have a checklist with the assignees.
 It is not possible to set the deadline or add any details.
-It is mainly a checklist to tick, or you can use it to divide the responsibilities by more solvers.
+It is mainly a checklist to tick, or you can use it to divide the responsibilities by more users.

-If you are a solver of the subtask or you follow the subtask you get the notification in Freelo when there is a new comment or another new detail automatically.
+If you are assigned to the subtask or you follow the subtask you get the notification in Freelo when there is a new comment or another new detail automatically.
 It works the same as the task notification.

 When you are assigned to the subtask you receive the notifications as well.
-Or you can set up the e-mail notifications for subtask.
+Or you can set up e-mail notifications for subtasks.

 Go to your profile via the avatar in the top right corner) > Settings > E-mail Notifications and activate the checkbox „Send me an e-mail as soon as someone assigns me a sub/task.”